David Schildknecht - 23/12/2011

 Weingut Joh Jos Prum

-The estate has 33.5 acres of vineyards planted with Riesling on steeply-sloping, Devon schist soils.
-The vast majority of the holdings are in the top middle-Mösel sites: Wehlener Sonnenuhr, Zeltinger Sonnenuhr, Graacher Himmelreich, Graacher Domprobst, Bernkasteler Lay, Bernkasteler Badstube and Bernkasteler Bratenhöfchen.
-Yields are severely restricted and harvesting is late and often continues through to late November.
-The winemaking is meticulous and the wines are characterised by their purity of fruit as well as by their distinctive mineral/slate character.
+The family’s holdings include many of the Mittelmosel’s most famous sites: Wehlener Sonnenuhr, Zeltinger Sonnenuhr, Graacher Himmelreich, Graacher Domprobst, Bernkasteler Lay, Bernkasteler Badstube and Bernkasteler Bratenhöfchen.
+Yields are low, with the harvest often stretching to late November.
+The winemaking is meticulous, but the extra effort is worth it.
+The resulting wines are known for their purity of fruit as well as their distinctive mineral character.

 Riesling's twin peaks are its intense perfume and its piercing crisp acidity which it manages to retain even at high ripeness levels.